google/zetasql/docs/resolved_ast.md

 //
 // The returning clause has a &lt;output_column_list&gt; to represent the data
 // sent back to clients.
 It can only access columns from the &lt;table_scan&gt;.
+// &lt;topologically_sorted_generated_column_id_list&gt; is set for queries to
+// tables having generated columns.
+It provides the resolved column ids of
+// the generated columns in topological order.
+// &lt;generated_expr_list&gt; has generated expressions for the corresponding
+// generated column in the topologically_sorted_generated_column_id_list.
+// Hence, these lists have the same size.
 //
 // &lt;column_access_list&gt; indicates for each column in &lt;table_scan.column_list&gt;
 // whether it was read and/or written.
 The query engine may also require